-One of the main reasons that I actually did not lower my monthly payment is because I cut off two of my loan payments.
+One of the main reasons that I actually did not lower my car loan monthly payment is because I cut off two of my loan payments.
 I currently have 38 more payments to make on my car with the car manufacturer’s lending company.
-When I applied for my new refinanced car loan, I only asked for a 36 month note.
+When I applied for my new car refinance loan, I only asked for a 36 month note.

 Brought All My Accounts Under One Roof

 I love my bank.
 How many people can truly say that?
 Not many, no matter what popular commercials say.
 I have banked with USAA, a financial institution that handles insurance, banking, investments, and other financial services predominately for members of the military, veterans, and their families.
 I have banked with USAA for over 13 years now, and it has been an incredible experience.

 One of the biggest incentives to a car refinance loan with my bank, besides the reduced interest rate, is that it brings this loan back to a financial institution that I know, love, and trust.
 I’m not a big fan of using a car manufacturer’s financing arm, but at the time when my wife and I bought our car, they had the best interest rate on new cars.